yuvalot/binary-shadowed-mnist/README.md

 # Binary Shadowed MNIST

-This repository is meant to provide a version of MNIST dataset, which is shadowed by some percentages with randomly cerated masks.
+This repository is meant to provide a version of MNIST dataset, which is shadowed by some percentages with randomly created masks.

 ## Creation
 To recreate the dataset, run